-Legislation allows you to leave your money invested in the fund and to postpone your retirement from the Fund.
+Legislation allows you to

+leave your money invested in the fund and to postpone your retirement from the fund.
 Although you will have to retire from the service of your employer, you do not have to retire from your current retirement fund and therefore you can remain a member of the fund.
-This means you will become a "Phased retiree".
+This means you will become a "phased retiree".

-Leaving your money invested in the fund has many advantages for you, like:
+Leaving your money invested in the fund has many advantages, such as:

-You don't have to withdraw your member share immediately and possibly lose out in bad market conditions

-You have time to think about what it is you will be doing with your member share.
-You may decide to retire from the Fund at any stage in the future
+- You don't have to withdraw your member share immediately and possibly lose out to bad market conditions. - You have time to think about what it is you will be doing with your member share.
+You may decide to retire from the fund at any stage in the future. - Your retirement benefit will not be taxed whilst you leave it in the fund. - You cannot make further contributions to the fund, nor will you be entitled to any insured benefits offered by the fund.

-You continue to benefit from the favourable tax treatment of your member share within a retirement fund

-Most fund rules will not allow you to make further contributions to the fund, nor will you be entitled to any insured benefits offered by the fund.

-Receive a living or life annuity from the Fund
+Receiving a living or life annuity from the fund

-If your retirement fund allows this option, you may be able to leave your benefit in the fund and draw a monthly pension from the Fund.
+If your retirement fund allows this option, you may be able to leave your benefit in the fund and draw a monthly pension from the fund.
 This means that you will become an In-fund annuitant.